 The first council houses in Bath were built in 1907.
 More were built in the 1920s and 1930s (many of them to replace slums) and more still after 1945.

 Bath was bombed during the Second World War.
 A raid in April 1942 killed 21 people and damaged or destroyed 1,500 buildings.

 The American Museum opened in 1961.
-The Museum of Costume was founded in 1963.
+The Fashion Museum was founded in 1963.
 Bath University was founded in 1964.
 The Southgate Centre was built in 1972.
-The Bath At Work Museum opened in 1978 and the Postal Museum was founded in 1979.
-The Herschel Museum opened in 1981.
+The Museum of Bath At Work opened in 1978 and the Postal Museum was founded in 1979.
+The Herschel Museum of Astronomy opened in 1981.
 The National Centre of Photography was founded in 1981.
 Bath Museum of English Naive Art opened in 1987.

 Today Bath continues to thrive on tourism.
 In 2006 a new spa opened in Bath.
-In 2020 the population of Bath was 88,000.
+Mary Shelley’s House of Frankenstein opened in 2021.
+In 2023 the population of Bath was 109,000.